Gregory Alpaca Review

 Our Analysis and Test Results

 The Gregory Alpaca is one of our favorite all-around duffels and is well-suited for everything from remote expeditions to daily trips to the gym.
-The one external and two internal zippered pockets provide just enough organization for your smaller items, and the durable and weather-resistant materials keep your contents protected from the elements.
+The two zippered pockets provide just enough organization for your smaller items, and the durable and weather-resistant materials keep your contents protected from the elements.
 The comfortable carry options make it ideal for almost any type of travel application, and the daisy chain attachments provide plenty of tie-down points for far-flung travels on a bus, 4x4 vehicle, or pack animal.
-The Alpaca scores well across the board and has no significant weaknesses.

 Performance Comparison